Aricg/aricg.github.io/assets/Pandoc/resume.md

     * Kubernetes autoscaling - horizontal and vertical.
     * Microsoft playwright - Implemented gradle builds and gitlab-ci w headless browser
     * Implented modern CI/CD and contanerization of legacy in house Ruby application
+    * Android/IOS - Supported and improved in house build environments for mobile applications.

 2014-2021